AlbertPangilinan/CCRS/README.md

 3. Load OCRS colours into BakkesMod
 4. Change variables in `scripts/constants.js` to required variables

 Important: Use default install paths and settings for all dependencies, issues may arise in custom installs.
+Important: When launching OBS it's a good idea to refresh each layer before starting the broadcast just in case.

 ## Constants:
 ### To use: